DXiming/entropy-dirven-SSE/README.md

 <a name="data"> </a>
 ## Data
-All the data needed to run the EA-SSEs are directly avaliable on `data/`.
+All the data needed to run the EA-SSEs will be directly avaliable on `data/`.
 Since the original `MD` trajectories have large size (~several GB), the trajs are not loaded here.

 <a name="cite"> </a>
 ## Citation